 The good news is that you can book a combined ticket for all sections of the journey by using a reputable online tour operator such as 12Go.asia.
 Their search engine will give you results for lots of different transport combinations, allowing you to book a ticket that covers the entire trip.
 This is great for peace of mind as you know you have everything sorted out before you even leave Bangkok.

-You will catch a train from Bangkok’s Hua Lamphong Train Station and travel south to Surat Thani.
+You will catch a train from Bangkok’s brand new Krung Thep Aphiwat Central Terminal and travel south to Surat Thani Train Station.
 This is the closest railway station to Koh Phi Phi.
 The train ride takes around 11.5 hours and there are sleeper trains available so you can book a sleeper cabin and get some sleep along the way.
 Once at Surat Thani you will be met by a bus that takes you to the pier, but there is a wait involved of around 3.5 hours before catching the ferry to cross to Koh Phi Phi.
 Add this to the 4 hours it will take from Surat Thani to Koh Phi Phi and you have a very long journey of approximately 19 hours.

 From Bangkok to Koh Phi Phi by Bus and Ferry

 A simpler journey involves catching a bus from Bangkok and driving all the way to the south, then getting a ferry across to the island.
 The combined journey time is less than the train, bus, ferry combination, but will still take somewhere between 15.5 to 17.5 hours, depending on the operator.
 You can book these combined tickets through 12Go as well, and when you search you will find a few different companies to choose from.
 Songserm, for example, is very reputable and they have a couple of different pick-up points in Bangkok, to make it easier, including from Hua Lamphong Train Station, or from their office on Khao San Road.